zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

-# Ethnographic Odessey: Genesis 1
+# Ethnographic Odessey: Genesis Cycle one
 <hr>

-### This game is called EO: Genesis 1 because this is the first book in the story of Ethnographic Odessey, a game which follows the affairs of the world, who rules over it, and what the cultures and languages of these people adhere to.
+### This game is called EO: Genesis Cycle one because this is the first book in the story of Ethnographic Odessey, a game which follows the affairs of the world, who rules over it, and what the cultures and languages of these people adhere to.

 <hr>

-Part 1: The world is formed<br>
+Part I: The world is formed<br>
 This is the earth, Called in the language 'Ay'<br>
 Earth: